lewagon/dotfiles/02-OOP/04-Food-Delivery-Day-One/Optional-01-Medium-pocket-part-two/README.md

 **List authors posts**

-Our work on the models should make this one pretty easy.
+Our work on the models should make this one easier.
 We can access all posts from an author thanks to the `posts` getter.
 Write the pseudo-code to breakdown the problem in small steps, test and move on to the last feature.

 **See author's details**